MDIA 2323 - Applied Broadcast Television and Radio Journalism

 Engagement with news: 10 hours

-This is an approximation of the likely time required in class and outside of class during the summer school period to complete all elements of the course.
+This is an approximation of the likely time required in class and outside of class during the winter school period to complete all elements of the course.
 Actual workload will vary.

 Students must be available to attend off-campus activities scheduled during the workshop period.